You have read this article downloads /

 Update: Called the store to get the instrux.
 The upshot is I used the wrong pen.
 There's not a way to set this pen, and it will never be dishwasher safe.
 It's not food safe, either.
 Turns out I used another pen before (which I can't find now).
 It's coming back to me...
 I bought this DecoColor marker to use for drawing on canvases I had painted with acrylic— no need to put those in the dishwasher.
 Heh heh.
 So now I have a couple nice pencil cups, I guess.

-You have read this article tutorials with the title May 2008.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2008/05/decorated-cups.html.
+with the title May 2008.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2008/05/decorated-cups.html.
 Thanks!

 Quiz: Identify the font